-SECTION A) DESCRIPTION OF THE CONDITION CHECKLIST (tick □, as appropriate) INDEX 1.
-Details of the condition.
-Included Page 2.
-Proposed therapeutic indication.
-Included Page 3.
-Medical plausibility.
-Included Page 4.
+SECTION $CHECKLIST$ (tick $\Box$ , as INDEX A) DESCRIPTION OF THE CONDITION appropriate) 1.
+Details of the condition. □ Included Page to 2.
+Proposed therapeutic indication. □ Included Page to 3.
+Medical plausibility. □ Included Page to 4.
 Justification of the life-threatening or debilitating nature of the condition.
 Included Page to